Bloombox/Java/src/site/markdown/getting-started.md

 Setting the `enableLogging` property to `true` in your `Bloombox.Settings` object will enable a bunch of logging to stdout (by default), via the standard Java logging interface.
 If you install a default adapter via Log4j2 or another mechanism, it should work fine and begin receiving logs from the `Bloombox` object and it's child service objects.

+### Client Lifecycle

+Keep in mind that any services initialized via the Java client stay alive for the lifetime of the outer API client object.
+This is to say, connections and other resources are kept around while the `client` variable above is.

+It's best to use the client in a singleton pattern, and that exercise is left to the user and their application-level architecture.
+Inside Bloombox, the library is either loaded statically or injected via Guice/Dagger.

+#### Closing Down

+When you're ready to get rid of an API client, simply call `close()`.
+There are additional parameters to the method that enable soft shutdown, blocking/non-blocking shutdown, and an optional await timeout.

+The API client is also compatible with `Closeable` and `AutoCloseable`, so you can do stuff like this: